 What are the benefits of membership?

 At the entry level of $175, members receive all basic membership benefits, including unlimited free gallery admission, discounts in the Walker Shop and restaurants, and tickets to Walker events as well as invitations to a variety of exclusive member events.
 Basic member programs include A Think & A Drink and Art School.
-Contemporaries also receive invitations to all Walker Film Society events throughout the year.
-In addition, members receive free reciprocal admission to more than 400 museums across the country.
+Contemporaries also receive invitations to all Walker Film Club events throughout the year.
+In addition, members receive free reciprocal admission to hundreds of museums across the country.

 How can I join?